-- other recognized accredited educational institutions owned by The Wesleyan Church; - other institutions accredited by Commission on Accreditation of the Association for Biblical Higher Education; - institutions accredited by the Transnational Association of Christian Colleges and Schools; - recognized Canadian educational institutions; - regionally accredited American educational institutions.
+other recognized accredited educational institutions owned by The Wesleyan Church;

+- other institutions accredited by the Association for Biblical Higher Education, Commission on Accreditation; - recognized Canadian educational institutions; - institutions whose accreditation is recognized U.S. Department of Education (USDE) and the Council for Higher Education Accreditation (CHEA).